DOI-USGS/EGRET/README.md

 	* First full package for retrieving data for use in EGRET.
 Includes data entry from USGS web services for water quality sample data, daily streamflow data, and metadata.

-### Manual
-* manual_4.doc:    June 8, 2012
-	* Compared to previous versions (posted in April, 2012) this version has
-		* Updated installation instructions (as of May 24, 2012)
-		* Information on four new functions in flowHistory, found in Sections 3 F,G,and H
-		* New text on Troubleshooting (Section 5)
-		* New text on Working with multiple versions of a data frame (Section 6)
-		* New text on sums of multiple analyses (Section 7)
-		* Guidance about running batch jobs (Section 8)

 Sample Workflow